Center Graduate Students: Julia Marie Smith

 Smith completed a MA in Rhetoric and Composition at Florida State University.
 The thesis was entitled “Fortify the City with Your Tempered Pen: “Building Agency in the “City of Ladies” through Text, Paratext, and Media.”
 This thesis discussed how a medieval woman author, Christine de Pizan, created her rhetorical agency through the layers of her manuscript from text, image, and the medium of the manuscript.
 She also attended St. Andrews University in Scotland, where she earned a Graduate Diploma in Medieval Literature.
 For her undergraduate degree, she graduated from Texas State University with a BA in English Literature and a minor in Spanish.

-BTW 250: Principles of Professional Communication
+Business and Technical Writing 250: Principles of Business Communication

 Textual and Visual Building Blocks: Agency and Social Responsibility in Christine de Pizan's "The City of Ladies."
 In The Responsibilities of Rhetoric.
 Michelle Smith and Barbara Warnick (eds.)
 Rhetoric Society of America, Waveland Press Inc., 2010.

 “Ventriloquizing (No)body: A Gay Girl in Damascus.”
 Feminism(s) and Rhetoric(s), Stanford, California, September 2013.